agude/agude.github.io/_drafts/2018-10-15-my_academic_bully.md

 and post docs (and some professors) who wrote the software, built the hardware, and monitored the system.
 The post doc I worked with from Minnesota ran part of the group, and his deputy was a French post doc and my eventual abuser.
-She did not like me from the get go; I suspect she saw me as a natural ally to my post doc who she was in competition with.[^1]
+She did not like me from the get-go; I suspect she saw me as a natural ally to my post doc, with whom she was in competition.[^1]

 The HLT post docs and grad students spent lots of time training me to handle the responsibilities of the on-call position.
-In fact, as one of the first people to go through the training,[^2] they spent extra time with me as any misunderstanding on my part indicated a problem with the on boarding system.
+In fact, as one of the first people to go through the training,[^2] they spent extra time with me as any misunderstanding on my part indicated a problem with the onboarding system.

 ## The Attacks and My Panic Attack

 I do not remember how the abuse started, but it soon became a constant barrage.
 Emails sent to the entire HLT list telling me that I was an idiot.
-Comments in group meetings saying that same.
+Comments in group meetings saying the same.
 Saying that I was doing a terrible job.
 That I was doing the work too slow.
 That I knew nothing.

 My panic attack came on suddenly.
 If asked, I would have said that a panic